 Grandmother Winchester slept the long deep sleep of a person at peace.
-She did not wake until nightfall, when she woke to the smell of spice and apples baking in the oven.
-Quietly, she crept down the small set of stairs and towards the kitchen in the back of her home.
+She did not wake until nightfall, to the smell of spice and apples baking in the oven.
+Quietly, she crept down the short set of stairs and towards the kitchen in the back of her home.

-But as the girl stood up and stepped away from the fire, the memory dissipated.
+But as the girl stood and stepped away from the fire, the memory dissipated.
 Her husband was gone, as was Evelyn.
 Adele looked down at her hands, freckled and rough.
-She was now an old, grey figured bowed by the weight of time, with only a young sprite in the kitchen, turning her normally tidy space into a disaster.
+She was once again an old, grey figured bowed by the weight of time, with only a young sprite in the kitchen, turning her normally tidy space into a disaster.

 Her grandmother sniffed.
 “The Southlands have corrupted you.
 A pie is such a decadent way to use the apples your mother sent.
-And preparing your last course before your first!”
+And you prepare your last course before your first!”

 The sprite did not care much for being scolded.
 She laughed instead, and took her grandmother’s hands in her own.
 Adele’s weathered hands held Elanore’s in her own, savoring the warmth and strength they offered.

 Elanore led her to a comfortable chair near the hearth.
 “It may look like a mess, but I promise you, that all will be done as it ought to be.”
 Elanore turned quick, bright eyes upon the chaos of the kitchen, not seeing the mess but only the potential of the ingredients she had lain about in various places.
 With a cheerful optimism reminiscent of Elanore’s grandfather, the girl continued.
 “Please forgive such extravagance.
 With the delay in arriving here, I’m afraid a pie was the best way to use them.
 And come spring, though, we’ll be able to find more fruit.”